Top Importance of Bill Of Lading in 2025!!

 What Is The Functions of Bill Of Lading?

-In the world of business shipping, no document is used more than the bill of lading to carry out shipping agreements.
-Its reach extends across various shipping methods, including deliveries by ship, airplane, truck, and even a combination of train and truck (intermodal rail).
+In business shipping, the bill of lading is indispensable for executing shipping agreements.
+Its utility spans various shipping methods, including deliveries by ship, airplane, truck, and intermodal rail.

-1. Contract: It acts as a formal agreement between the carrier (transport company) and the shipper (sender of the goods).
+• Contract: Acts as a formal agreement between the carrier (transport company) and the shipper (sender of the goods).

 Universality is another key feature of the bill of lading.
 Regardless of the chosen shipping method, this document must always accompany the goods being transported.